Why, why do we battle brassiness?

 To understand brassiness, we must understand Natural Contributing Pigment (NCP).

 Natural contributing pigment is the varying degree of warmth exposed during the lightening process.

-Natural pigment is the pigment which remains in the hair after lightening or applying colour and these pigments contribute to the final colour result.
+Natural pigment is the pigment which remains in the hair after lightening or applying colour.
+These pigments contribute to the final colour result.

-As hair lightens, melanin is removed in order of the size of the molecule, which ranges from darkest to lightest, and the underlying tones are exposed.
-Black is the largest and easiest to remove, and yellow is the smallest and most difficult—this means that the colour always gets warmer as pigment is removed.
+As hair lightens, melanin is removed in order of the size of the molecule, which ranges from darkest to lightest, and as a result the underlying tones are exposed.
+The brassy/reddish/yellow colours are the largest colour pigments, and the most difficult colour pigment to remove, which is why all colour always gets warmer when it is lightened.

-The natural pigment left in the hair at the desired level is referred to as Natural Contributing Pigment (NCP) and is different at each colour level.
+The natural pigment left in the hair at the desired level is referred to as Natural Contributing Pigment (NCP).

-Understanding and accounting for NCP is critical not only in correct colour selection for routine colouring, but also for any colour correction or colour balancing processes.
+Understanding and accounting for NCP is critical in correct colour selection for colouring.